Vaginal Mesh Lawsuit

 - Transvaginal Mesh Lawsuits

-Transvaginal Mesh Dangers
+Transvaginal Mesh Dangers and Side Effects

 Two common conditions that are now frequently treated with transvaginal mesh include stress urinary incontinence and pelvic organ prolapse.
 Stress urinary incontinence is a disorder in which weakening of the sphincter pelvic muscles allows for small amounts of leakage from the bladder during muscle spasms caused by coughing, sneezing, laughing, or other such actions.
 Similar to stress urinary incontinence, pelvic organ prolapse occurs when the pelvic floor muscles weaken and lose their ability to support organs such as the bladder and uterus.